gaois/documental/docs/software/documental/editors.en.md

 There is a parent `docs` folder.
 Within that folder there are two **categories** of documentation, `data` (Open Data) and `software` (Software).
 Each of these folders contains one or more **resources**.
 A resource is a collection of one or more **documents** relating to a particular service or piece of software.
 If we look in the `software` folder we see a resource called `terminologue` (Terminologue) which in turn contains several documents.

-If we turn to the `data` folder and the `logainm` (Logainm API) resource we see its direct child is a **version** folder, `v0.9`.
+If we turn to the `data` folder and the `logainm` (Logainm API) resource, we see its direct child is a **version** folder, `v0.9`.
 The documents in this folder relate to version 0.9 of the API.
 Certain resources may have multiple versions and documentation specific to those versions.

 Compare the folder structure to the URLs used on the [docs.gaois.ie](https://docs.gaois.ie) website.
 See how a URL such as `https://docs.gaois.ie/en/software/terminologue/installation` or `https://docs.gaois.ie/ga/data/logainm/v0.9/api` maps to the folder structure.